pmartinolli/TTTTRPG/README.md

 ### This content is CC-BY-NC-SA 4.0

 Informations in the source code are pure facts, therefore they cannot be copyrighted.
 The curation of these informations, the links between them and the structure of their display are a work of edition.
-For this reason, I will be glad you aknowledge my name if you want to reuse them.
+I will be glad you acknowledge my name if you want to reuse them.

 ## Metadata / Métadonnées